Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Introduction

 Optimal power control in wireless networks is studied in \cite{chiang07:pow_ctrl_geo_prog}; it shows that maximizing concave rate utility functions can be formulated as geometric programming (GP) problems in the high-SINR regime, which are convex and hence their solutions can be computed efficiently.
-In the medium- to low-SINR regime, \cite{wei05:noncvx_pow_low_sir} describes an iterative approximation method to maximize a concave rate utility function by solving a series of GPs, and \cite{qian08:mapel_wl_pow_ctrl} proposes an algorithm to maximize a linear function of the rates by approximating the feasible SINR region by a series of polyblocks.
+In the medium- to low-SINR regime, \cite{tan05:noncvx_pow_low_sir} describes an iterative approximation method to maximize a concave rate utility function by solving a series of GPs.
+For weighted throughput maximization, \cite{qian09:mapel_wl_pow_ctrl} proposes an algorithm to globally maximize a linear function of the rates by bounding the feasible SINR region by a series of polyblocks.
 In \cite{boche04:cvx_fea_qos_region}, sufficient conditions are presented for the convexity of the feasible QoS region, with optional constraints on the allocation of user power.
+The log-convexity of the SINR feasible region is characterized in \cite{sung02:log_cvx_sir_regn, boche03:log_cvx_mftp}.
 Utility maximization through joint optimization of adaptive modulation, rate allocation, and power control is investigated in \cite{oneill08:opt_adap_mod_wnum}.
-In \cite{yu02:dist_muser_pow_dsl} power control is studied in frequency-selective Gaussian interference channels.
+In \cite{yu02:dist_muser_pow_dsl}, power control is studied in frequency-selective Gaussian interference channels.
 Outage probabilities corresponding to different fading distributions for network users and interferers are derived in \cite{yao92:coch_intf_cell}.
 For interference-limited wireless networks, optimal power control is considered in \cite{kandukuri02:intf_fading_outage_prob} under Rayleigh fading subject to outage probability constraints.

 The rest of the paper is organized as follows.
 Section~\ref{sec:sys_mod} describes the channel model and the optimization framework.
 In Section~\ref{sec:pkt_ctm}, minimizing a cost function of the completion times is posed as a convex optimization problem.
-Section~\ref{sec:rate_region} explains how the completion time region and its corresponding rate region are related.
 Section~\ref{sec:ro_pow_ctrl} considers robust power control against imperfect channel knowledge subject to outage probability constraints.
-Conclusions are presented in Section~\ref{sec:conclu}.
+Numerical examples of minimizing completion times in a wireless cellular network are presented in Section~\ref{sec:wl_cell_net}.
+Section~\ref{sec:conclu} concludes the paper.